'I wanted to do something that would make a difference in the world...'

-It has been well worth the extra effort for Rebecca, who has found Speech and Language Pathology to be a newfound passion and exactly what she needed.
+It has been well worth the extra effort for Rebecca, who found Speech and Language Pathology to be a newfound passion and exactly what she needed.

-With her previous experiences in primary education studies, Rebecca has found it an easy and enjoyable transition to working with patients with communication disorders.
+With her previous experiences in primary education studies, Rebecca found it an easy and enjoyable transition to working with patients with communication disorders.

 She is especially thankful for the support she has been given that has made this new phase possible.